 IMAGE 50

-IMAGE 50 IS ONE OF TWO STUCCO HOUSES I COULD FIND ON LINE THAT HAD A CRIPPLE WALL COLLAPSE.
-EVEN THEN, THIS DAMAGE MAY NOT HAVE BEEN A CRIPPLE WALL COLLAPSE AT ALL AND THE DAMAGE WAS CAUSE BY THE END JOIST SLIDING ON THE MUDSILL.
+IMAGE 50 IS ONE OF TWO STUCCO HOUSES I COULD FIND ONLINE THAT LOOKED LIKE IT HAD A CRIPPLE WALL COLLAPSE.
+ON CLOSER SCRUTINY IT APPEARS THIS DAMAGE MAY HAVE NOT BEEN A CRIPPLE WALL COLLAPSE AT ALL.
+THE DAMAGE WAS PROBABLY CAUSED BY THE END JOIST SLIDING ON THE MUDSILL.

-IMAGE 53 THIS HOUSE LOOKS LIKE STUCCO BUT THE MATERIAL THAT FELL OFF THE CRIPPLE WALL LOOKS LIKE BADLY NAILED PLYWOOD
+IMAGE 53 THIS HOUSE LOOKS LIKE STUCCO BUT THE MATERIAL THAT FELL OFF THE CRIPPLE WALL LOOKS LIKE IMPROPERLY NAILED PLYWOOD.

 Below Are Photos of Damage to Homes That Do Not Have Cripple Walls